01 Sep 2020

-Our aim is to contribute information and insight on these issues to inform and support practitioners and policy-makers, to contribute to the broader public debate, and, ultimately, to improve the well-being of gender diverse and gender incongruent children and adolescents by ensuring they receive ethical, appropriate, and high-quality care.
+Our aim is to create an independent space in which to hear a range of views and perspectives, and to provide a detailed and robust ethical analysis of the issues.
+Our work will contribute information and insight on these issues to inform and support practitioners and policy-makers, contribute to the broader public debate, and, ultimately, improve the well-being of gender diverse and gender incongruent children and adolescents by ensuring they receive ethical, appropriate, and high-quality care.

-If you are interested in being more involved in the project, or would like to find out more, please email firstname.lastname@example.org.
+If you are interested in being involved in the project in this way, or would like to find out more, please email firstname.lastname@example.org.